 Hiring foreign employees

-Hiring foreign employees here means hiring non-Chinese nationals who do not have permanent residency in China to engage in social labor work in exchange for labor remuneration.
-That is to say, citizens of Hong Kong, Macao, and Taiwan do not need to go through the administrative procedures for hiring foreign employees – they are under the same treatment as mainland Chinese in employment management.
+Hiring foreign employees implies hiring non-Chinese nationals who do not have permanent residency in China to engage in social labor work in exchange for labor remuneration.
+Citizens of Hong Kong, Macao, and Taiwan do not need to go through the administrative procedures for hiring foreign employees.
+They are under the same treatment as mainland Chinese in employment management.

-To be eligible for working in China, foreigners should generally satisfy the following basic criteria:
+To be eligible for working in China, foreigners should meet the following criteria:

 - Attained 18 years of age, and are healthy;